At the end of 2000, 14% of fund managers were women. And at the end of 2019, 14% of fund managers were women.

 Potts set up the trust in 1994 and has since championed UK homegrown companies in the space over some of the more glamorous US tech firms.
 As a result, around 50% of the fund is allocated to UK companies, with only 25% in the US.

 This might be at odds with many investors who see technology inextricably, and solely, linked to North America.
-But, while the FTSE 100 offers little in the way of technological innovation, choosing to hunt for growth among the market newcomers and minnows offers Potts greater exposure to the UK’s tech opportunities.
+But, while the top UK 100 index offers little in the way of technological innovation, choosing to hunt for growth among the market newcomers and minnows offers Potts greater exposure to the UK’s tech opportunities.

 Anti-fraud and ID verification firm GB Group comes top of the pile as the trust’s number one holding, ahead of renewable energy storage firm ITM Power and a host of more than 300 names.
 That’s quite a long tail, which often begs the question of how impactful those holdings can really be on the overall gains of the portfolio.